open-logic/open-logic/doc/tutorials/EfinityTutorial.md

 ![Screenshot](./EfinityTutorial/Pictures/integrate_olo_01.png)

 Open a terminal window and navigate to *<open-logic-root>/tools/efinity*.
-The execute the import scripts.
+The execute the import script.
 There are a few notes for this step:

 * Python3 must be installed on your PC
 * Use forward slashes (/) as path-separator, also if your PC is a windows PC.